azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 Apart from adding attributes to an entity, also make sure that your class **Codegen** option is set to **Class Definition**.
 This means that Xcode will automatically create a class associated with your entity.

-> When you are using the code generation option then make sure that you do not modify the main implementation of the class manually.
+> When you are using the code generation option then make sure that you do not modify the main implementation file for the entity class.
 The reason is that it will be overridden on the next code generation execution.
-If you do want to add additional behavior to the entity class then consider writing an extension.
+If you want to add additional behavior to the entity class then consider writing an extension.

 In the next section we will start implementing our CoreDataManager, which will allow us to interact with our database through managed object context.